jonathanhogg/flitter/docs/canvas3d.md

 value if the attribute is missing.

 `position=` *X*`;`*Y*`;`*Z*
-: Specifies the location in space of the light, respecting any local transformation matrix.
+: Specifies the location in space of a point or spot light, respecting any local transformation matrix.

 `start=` *X*`;`*Y*`;`*Z*
-: Specifies the start point of a linear light, respecting any local transformation matrix.
+: Specifies the start point of a line light, respecting any local transformation matrix.

 `end=` *X*`;`*Y*`;`*Z*
-: Specifies the end point of a linear light, respecting any local transformation matrix.
+: Specifies the end point of a line light, respecting any local transformation matrix.

 `radius=` *R*
-: Specifies the radius of a point or linear light.
+: Specifies the radius of a point or line light.
 This defaults to zero.

 `direction=` *X*`;`*Y*`;`*Z* | `focus=` *X*`;`*Y*`;`*Z*
 : Specifies the direction that this light shines, either as a direction vector